jimy-byerley/arrex/README.md

 - they must be of a fixed binary size
 - they must be byte copiable, therefore without any reference or pointer to something else

+### interests

+- much smaller memory footprint (an arrex array is at most 30x smaller than pure python data storage)
+- content can be directly shared with compiled code which improves computation performances
+- slice & view without a copy
+- compatible with standard python libraries

 ### basic usage:

 ```python